AdheipSingh/datainfra-website/blog/real-time-analytics/automatic-segment-reloads.md

 ## How Pinot Schema Controller detect's state change ?

-Pinot Schema Controller is watches and reacts to custom resource with
+Pinot Schema Controller watches and reacts to custom resource with:

 ```
 Group: datainfra.io